Kim Kardashian And Paris Hilton Lead Celeb Condolences To Chrissy Teigen And John Legend After Losing Baby

 “I’m so so sorry.
 Thinking of you and John,” Justin Bieber’s wife also wrote.

-Teigen shared the terrible story on her Instagram on Wednesday evening.
+Teigen shared the terrible story on her Instagram account on Wednesday evening.
 Their baby “Jack” was lost after days of trying to save his life.
-The model was hospitalized on the weekend with severe bleeding.
-In a lengthy post and heartbreaking black and white photos, Teigen confirmed the tragic news.
+The model was hospitalized over the weekend with severe bleeding.
+In a lengthy post and heartbreaking black-and-white photos, Teigen confirmed the tragic news.

 “We are shocked and in the kind of deep pain you only hear about, the kind of pain we’ve never felt before.
 We were never able to stop the bleeding and give our baby the fluids he needed, despite bags and bags of blood transfusions.
 It just wasn’t enough.”

-In one photo, Teigen is sitting on the hospital bed in floods of tears, hunched over and hands in a prayer position.
-The devastating image incapsulated the raw grief she is currently feeling.
+In one photo, Teigen is sitting on the hospital bed in floods of tears while hunched over and her hands in a prayer position.
+The devastating image encapsulated the raw grief she is currently feeling.

-34-year-old Teigen, and singer Legend, 41, have been married since 2013.
-The power couple have known each other since 2006, when Teigen played Legend’s love interest in the music video for “Stereo”.
-They share two children, a daughter, Luna, born in April 2016, and a son, Miles, born in May 2018.
+Thirty-four-year-old Teigen, and singer Legend, 41, have been married since 2013.
+The power couple have known each other since 2006, when Teigen played Legend’s love interest in the music video for “Stereo.”
+They share two children – a daughter, Luna, born in April 2016; and a son, Miles, born in May 2018.